cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: "For this is an oasis with a mission, custom-designed for we the people to consult with neighbors old and new, to consider our humanitarian and planetary alarms and how each of us might help solve our increasingly wild and fractious rides around the sun.\_"
+        text: 'For this is an oasis with a mission, custom-made for we the people to address our humanitarian and planetary alarms, to consider, with neighbors old and new, how best to address our increasingly wild and fractious rides around the sun.'
   -
     type: paragraph
     content: